morgen-peschke/trans-factsheet/README.md

         * **71% drop in severe depression**
         * **34% drop suicidal ideation**
         * **65% drop in suicide attempts**
-    * Keep in mind that as of 2020, this is the only study available on chosen name usage specifically
+    * Keep in mind that as of 2020, this is the only study available on chosen name usage specifically.

 ### Some additional notes: